pulumi/docs/content/blog/esc-secret-rotation-with-iac/index.md

 Static secrets, like database passwords or API keys, [should be rotated regularly to maintain security](https://cheatsheetseries.owasp.org/cheatsheets/Secrets_Management_Cheat_Sheet.html#272-rotation), and services depending on these secrets need time to transition to new credentials to avoid downtime.
 This makes rotating credentials error-prone, and often forgotten.

-In this post, we'll explore an approach for automating static secret rotation using [Pulumi ESC](https://www.pulumi.com/docs/esc/).
+In this post, we'll explore an approach for automating static secret rotation using [Pulumi ESC](https://www.pulumi.com/docs/esc/) combined with [Pulumi IaC](https://www.pulumi.com/docs/iac/).

 <!--more-->